Fees have to match value.

 Platforms should earn money.
 The target isn't fees.
 It's extraction.

 Clone the repo, run it locally, own every variable end to end.
-That's how the Execution Engine, Extension and LaunchDeck ship today, and that's how the core will always ship.
+That's how the execution engine, extension and LaunchDeck ship today, and that's how the core will always ship.